leeclay95/eks-lab-terraform/README.md

 ## Teardown

 Run in order to avoid dependency errors.
-See `scripts/teardown.sh` for the automated version.

 ```bash
 # 1. Delete ALBs (created by LBC, not tracked by Terraform)